- Global Education

 Application Filing Period October 1-June 1

 All supporting documents must be received by June 1

-San Marcos will consider F-1 visa undergraduate (UG) applicants who are applying from overseas as: first-time freshmen, transfer students and second bachelor's students.
+CSU San Marcos will consider F-1 visa undergraduate (UG) applicants who are applying from overseas and within the U.S. as: first-time freshmen, transfer students and graduate students.